rubarb666/Website/docs/contributing.md

 All of the repositories in the [rhubarbphp](https://github.com/rhubarbphp) Github organisation embody the heart and spirit of the system.
 Their integrity is guaranteed by a list of [appointed maintainers](https://github.com/orgs/RhubarbPHP/teams).
-However we welcome and love contributions from anyone and contributions should be made using a pull request from a forked version of the module in question into the 'develop' branch of the original repository.
+However we welcome and love contributions from anyone and contributions should be made using a pull request from a forked version of the module.

 ### 2. Scaffolds